fjmoyao/fjmoyao.github.io/README.md

 **Github:** [fjmoyao](https://github.com/fjmoyao)

 ## Profile
-Data Scientist with a Master’s degree in Data Science and Analytics, specializing in advanced AI techniques, including machine learning and Natural Language Processing (NLP).
+Data Scientist with a Master’s degree in Data Science and Analytics, specializing in advanced AI techniques, including Computer Vision and Natural Language Processing (NLP).
 With over three years of experience, I am proficient in designing and implementing machine learning models, ETL processes, and cloud computing solutions across platforms like Google Cloud and Azure.
 Experienced in developing dashboards for data-driven decision-making using tools like Data Studio, PowerBI, and Databricks.
 Passionate about leveraging analytics and AI to drive business innovation and decision-making.

 ## Projects

-- **Llama 3 Chatbox**
+- **Llama 3 Chatbox + Stress Detection**
-  Implementation of a chatbox app using state of the art LLM Llama 3
+  innovative chatbot application that integrates the state-of-the-art Llama 3 language model with a finely-tuned attention model (RoBERTa) for stress detection.
+Designed to deliver rapid and accurate interactions, this system utilizes cutting-edge natural language processing (NLP) technologies to identify signs of stress in user speech, thereby promoting a healthier and more aware communicative experience.
+  **Tech stack:** *Python, PyTorch, Hugging Face Transformers, Streamlit, Groq* **Skills:** *NLP, API integration, Model Deployment, Sentiment Analysis*

   [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://llama3demo.streamlit.app/)